 Michael J. Graham interview (session 2)

-Society of Jesus, Jesuits, Xavier University (Cincinnati, Ohio), Michael J. Graham 1953-, Universities and colleges, Careers, Big East, Basketball, Administration, University Relations, Fund raising, Jim Hoff
+Society of Jesus, Jesuits, Xavier University (Cincinnati, Ohio), Michael James Graham, Universities and colleges, Careers, Big East, Basketball, Administration, University Relations, Fund raising, Jim Hoff

 In this interview, Graham discusses his academic research, campus ministry work, and social activities at Georgetown University.
 He describes how he came to Xavier University and his impressions of the University when he arrived, including reflecting on the state of the Jesuit community at the time.
 He talks about his various teaching and administrative roles, the process of getting tenure, and his leadership as director of the University Scholars Program.
 Graham discusses his transition from faculty member to vice president of university relations under the leadership of president Jim Hoff, SJ.
 He explains how he became executive understudy for Jim Hoff and then how he became appointed as Xavier’s president.

 University Archives and Special Collections, Xavier University Library, Cincinnati, Ohio

 Michael J. Graham interview, March 18, 2021, XUAOH2021-001-XU011-02, Xavier University Oral History Collection, University Archives and Special Collections, Xavier University Library, Cincinnati, Ohio

 Copyright belongs to Xavier University (Cincinnati, Ohio).
 The interview may be used by individuals or libraries for personal use, research, teaching or any 'fair use' as defined by copyright law.
 Permission to reproduce materials in this collection for publication or distribution must be obtained from Xavier University Archives and Special Collections.